Divorce Lawyer in Malaysia | TYH & Co.

 Prenuptial Agreement in Malaysia

-Also, there are many misconceptions that prenuptial agreement is not valid in Malaysia.
+There are many misconceptions that prenuptial agreements are not valid in Malaysia.
+This is not true.

 What is a Prenuptial Agreement